 In fairness, the Chronicle story alludes to a few -- certainly not all -- problems in the workers' paradise, but in abstract language, not with the detail and warmth associated with the dictator's alleged good works.

-In the first item below, note that Venezuela's current oil production is mentioned, but not the much higher production when he came to office, before he fired the technocrats in the state-owned oil and gas company and replaced them with political cronies.
+In the first item below, note that Venezuela's current oil production is mentioned, but not how much it has fallen since he came to office, before he fired technocrats in the state-owned oil and gas company and replaced them with political cronies.